-A grievance is an allegation by an employee or by the Professional Staff Congress (PSC) collective bargaining unit that there has been a breach, misinterpretation or improper application of a term of the collective bargaining agreement; or an arbitrary or discriminatory application of the Bylaws and written policies of the Board of Trustees related to the terms and conditions of employment.
-A grievance must be stated in writing setting forth the basis therefor and include the specific Article of the Agreement, Bylaws Section, or written policy that was breached, and the remedy requested.
-A grievance must be filed by an employee or the PSC within thirty (30) business days after the PSC or employee became aware of the action complained of.
+A grievance is an allegation by an employee or by the Professional Staff Congress (PSC) collective bargaining unit that there has been a breach, misinterpretation or improper application of a term of the collective bargaining agreement; or an arbitrary or discriminatory application of the university Bylaws and written policies of the Board of Trustees related to the terms and conditions of employment.
+A grievance must be stated in writing setting forth the basis of the appeal, and include the specific Article of the PSC agreement or Bylaws Section or written policy that was breached, and the remedy requested.
+A grievance must be filed by an employee or the PSC within thirty (30) business days after the PSC or employee became aware of the issue complained of.

-Step 1 - Grievances shall be filed with the CCNY President (or President's designee) who shall, within fifteen (15) business days, meet with the grievant and a representative of the PSC to discuss the grievance.
-Within fifteen (15) days after the grievance meeting, the President or his/her designee shall issue to the grievant and the PSC a decision with reasons, in writing.
+Step 1 - Grievances shall be filed with the CCNY President or his/her designee, who shall, within fifteen (15) business days, meet with the grievant and a PSC representative to discuss the grievance.
+Within fifteen (15) days after the grievance meeting, the President or designee shall issue to the grievant and the PSC a written decision, with reasons.

-Step 2 - If the grievance has not been settled at Step 1, then within twenty (20) business days after receipt of the President's decision, the grievant or the PSC may submit the grievance in writing to the Chancellor or the Chancellor's designee, together with a copy of the President's decision.
-Within twenty (20) business days of receipt of the grievance, the Chancellor or designee shall meet with the grievant and a PSC representative to discuss the grievance.
-The Chancellor shall direct the College to present its arguments, and within twenty (20) days after the grievance meeting, shall send the disposition with reasons in writing to the PSC and to the grievant(s) by certified mail, return receipt requested.
+Step 2 - If the grievance has not been settled at Step 1, then within twenty (20) business days after receipt of the President's decision, the grievant or the PSC may submit the grievance in writing to the Chancellor or his/her designee, together with a copy of the President's decision.
+Within twenty (20) business days of receipt of the grievance, the Chancellor or designee shall meet with the grievant and a PSC representative to discuss the grievance, and shall also direct the College to present its arguments.
+Within twenty (20) days after the grievance meeting, the Chancellor shall send the disposition with reasons in writing to the PSC and to the grievant(s) by certified mail.

-Step 3 - If the grievance has not earlier been settled, or if the Chancellor's disposition was not issued within the time limits set forth above, the person(s) who submitted the Step 2 grievance may appeal the Step 2 decision to arbitration by serving written notice to the Chancellor and to the American Arbitration Association.
+Step 3 - If the grievance has not been settled at Step 2, or if the Chancellor's disposition was not issued within the time limits set forth above, the person(s) who submitted the Step 2 grievance may appeal the Step 2 decision to arbitration by serving written notice to the Chancellor and to the American Arbitration Association.

-Additional details regarding the grievance process appear in Article 20 of the PSC-CUNY contract: http://psc-cuny.org/contract/psc-cuny-contract.
+Additional details regarding the grievance process appear in Article 20 of the PSC-CUNY contract.
+The contract is available at: http://psc-cuny.org/contract/psc-cuny-contract.